tarektaher/vue-dynamic-translations/readme.md

 - 🚀 Lightweight and performant
 - 📦 Easy integration with Vue applications
 - 🔍 Support for nested translation keys
-- 💻 Compatible with Vue 2 and Vue 3
+- 💻 Compatible with Vue 3
 - 🌈 Flexible translation management

 ## Installation